openvinotoolkit/openvino_contrib/modules/arm_plugin/samples/face_recognition_demo/README.md

 This demo recognizes faces on camera frames using OpenVINO™ ARM-plugin on Android smartphones*.

-## 1. Build OpenVINO™ ARM-plugin for Android
+## 1. Build OpenVINO™ for Android on ARM

 Build OpenVINO™ with Java bindings and ARM plugin for ARM Android platform using the following [instruction](https://opencv.org/face-recognition-on-android-using-openvino-toolkit-with-arm-plugin/).